 FOOTBALL SEPT.
 17: The Miami Dolphins are going through a fire sale, and it's killing me.
 They just got rid of Minkah Fitzpatrick to go along with Laremy Tunsil (their best lineman), Kenny Stills (their best receiver) and Kiko Alonso (maybe their best linebacker).

 That's not even counting Cam Wake, my favorite Dolphin, going to the Tennessee Titans.
-(UPDATE: They've also gotten rid of their best running back, Kenyon Drake, to the Cardinals.)
+(UPDATE: They also sent their best running back, Kenyon Drake, to the Cardinals.)

 They've collected a bunch of first-round (and other) draft picks, but that won't help this year.
 This is a disaster, and they have to play the Cowboys this week.